nikenhpsr/nikenhpsr/README.md

 <!--Pinned Repositories:

-📊 Data Science Project
+📊 Data Related Projects
-A project analyzing and visualizing data using Python and machine learning techniques.
+A project analyzing, visualizing, and forecasting data using Python or R.

 🤖 AI & Machine Learning Project
 A project exploring the use of AI and machine learning in predictive modeling.

 💻 Software Engineering Project
 A full-stack web application built using Nest.js, Prisma ORM, and PostgreSQL.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...